trycatchfinally/platemath/README.md

 # why?
 Do you love lifting weights and HATE doing plate math?
 I certainly do.
-So, instead of trying to do math and percentages on the fly, let's pre-compute our warmup sets instead!
+So, instead of trying to add and subtract and compute percentages, let's pre-compute our warmup sets instead!

 # how to